James Prestegard, Ph.D. (Emeritus)

 An essential part of developing any new drug is determining how that drug will bind to the protein it is targeting, a process that begins with characterizing the structures and shapes of interacting molecules.
 Jim Prestegard is a leader in using nuclear magnetic resonance (NMR) spectroscopy to do exactly that.

-His NMR facility at the University of Georgia includes one of the world’s most powerful NMR tools, an instrument that generates atomic-level pictures of biologically important proteins, nucleic acids and carbohydrates.
+The NMR facility he oversaw for 17 years at the University of Georgia includes one of the world’s most powerful NMR tools: A 900-MHz instrument that generates atomic-level pictures of biologically important proteins, nucleic acids and carbohydrates.
 Knowing structural information about the interaction between proteins and potential drug candidates enables scientists to develop drugs that bind more tightly to proteins and devise faster and more effective treatments for disease.

 An example: Prestegard’s lab is working to gain insight into an important immune defense molecule, lgG.
 Using NMR methodology, the lab seeks to understand how the addition of a single sugar to the end of the molecule’s glycans (long carbohydrates) transforms lgG from an inflammatory to an anti-inflammatory agent.
 Such understanding could further the use of intravenous lgG as a treatment for auto-immune disease.